User Uploads in platformOS

 - Application: Presign URL requested via GraphQL

 To be able to upload a file to S3, our server is creating a presigned URL.
-What you as a developer need to do is to get the URL using theproperty_upload_presigned_url
+What you as a developer need to do is to get the URL using theproperty_upload_presigned_urlmutation and point it to a record and property that it will be using.
+For example, you can define a recorddocumentsand propertyresumewith typeuploadinapp/schema/documents.yml:

 name: documents